4th century in Lebanon

 This article lists historical events that occurred between 301–400 in modern-day Lebanon or regarding its people.

 Administration

-Diocletian (r.
-284–305) separated the district of Batanaea and gave it to Arabia, while sometime before 328, when it is mentioned in the Laterculus Veronensis, Constantine the Great (r.
+While sometime before 328, when it is mentioned in the Laterculus Veronensis, Constantine the Great (r.
 306–337) created the new province of Augusta Libanensis (lit.
 'Lebanese Augusta') out of the eastern half of the old province of Phoenice, encompassing the territory east of Mount Lebanon.

 Governors

 In the fourth century, as a whole, almost 30 governors of Phoenicia are known with 23 governors of Phoenicia being in office between 353 and 394.
 Amongst them was Sossianus Hierocles, who was a praeses at some time between 293 and 303.
 The Prosopography of the Later Roman Empire (PLRE) states that, as praeses, he governed Phoenice Libanensis, the province on the eastern side of Mount Lebanon.
 The district included Palmyra, where the inscription attesting to Hierocles' career is located.